 Community Organizing & Civic Engagement

-Understanding that civic participation and civic engagement is fundamental to larger movement building work, Hana Center integrates civic engagement work into all aspects of the organization’s programs year-round.
-Additionally, Hana Center works closely with Chicago Board of Elections and Cook County Clerk’s Office to combat voter suppression and increase immigrant voter access.
+Understanding that civic participation and civic engagement is fundamental to larger movement building work, HANA Center integrates civic engagement work into all aspects of the organization’s programs year-round.
+Additionally, HANA Center works closely with Chicago Board of Elections and Cook County Clerk’s Office to combat voter suppression and increase immigrant voter access.

 HANA Center strongly believes in the importance and power of coalition building.
 HANA Center is the Chicago affiliate of the National Korean American Service & Education Consortium (NAKASEC).
 It is a member of the Illinois Coalition of Immigrant & Refugee Rights (ICIRR), Advancing Justice-Chicago’s PAVE Collaboration, the Korean American Human Service Providers Council, Illinois is Our Home, Responsible Budget Coalition, and works with a myriad of other partners including community-based organizations, government agencies, small businesses, religious institutions and foundations.